 Locals, tourists, and even expats all love shopping.
 And they prefer the modern malls to the traditional souks and markets.

 Downtown is home to the world’s largest mall – the Dubai Mall.
 Besides the hottest luxury brands, the gigantic shopping center features an aquarium, an Olympic-size ice rink, cinemas, a vast food court, and a humongous bookstore.

-If you’re not a shopaholic, how about admiring some of Dubai’s most iconic landmarks:
+If you’re not a shopaholic, how about admiring some of the most iconic landmarks Dubai is famous for:

 - Burj Khalifa – its 2,717 ft.
 (828 m.) make it the tallest tower in the world.
 Don’t miss its observation deck (highest in the world) – at the 124th and 125th floor – which reveals heart-stopping views.